Cloud server configurations

 Fixed line configurations with support for cloud server operation on a dedicated host in the ru-3b pool segment.
 Line configurations are available only with support for cloud servers with dedicated cores.

-Suitable for software that is tied to physical hardware, applications and services with computational load isolation requirements, and loaded services.
+Suitable for software tied to physical hardware, applications and services with computational load isolation requirements, and loaded services.

 Available with 14 vCPUs, 64GB or 86GB RAM.